Ashod/Now-Reading-Redux/README.md

 1. Activate `now-reading-redux`.
 1. Your database will be updated and library restored as was previously.

-Note: After upgrading the widget, if any, may get removed.
+Note: After upgrading the widget, if any, it may get removed.
 This may happen in some themes but not most.
-If it is, simply drag it where you'd like to see it.
+If it does, simply drag it again where you'd like to see it.

 ## Frequently Asked Questions ##